-PROS CONS Bioethanol Blends (E5 to E15) Higher levels of acetalo VOCs) dehyde (precursor to Bioethanol Blends (E85) Comparative or slightly lower levels of PM, NOx and CO Five to 10 times higher levels of acetaldehyde - precursor to VOCs Biodiesel Blends Negligible differences in emissions (Blends of 5%-20%) Pure Biodiesel (B100) Higher NOx emissions Higher proportion of ultra-fine particles HVO Diesel Initial studies show lower leve comparable to regular biodies ·
+PROS CONS Bioethanol Blends (E5 to E15) Higher levels of acetaldehyde (precursor to VOCs) Bioethanol Blends (E85) Comparative or slightly lower levels of PM, NOx and COFive to 10 times higher levels of acetaldehyde - precursor to VOCs levels of or to VOCs Biodiesel Blends Negligible differences in emissions (Blends of 5%-20%) Pure Biodiesel (B100) Lower levels of PM, CC VOCs ), hydrocarbons and Higher NOx emissions Higher proportion of ultra-fine particles HVO Diesel Initial studies show lower levels of all emissions in comparison with conventional fuels.
+HVO is comparable to regular biodiesels for PMs.
+Further research is currently underway in this area.